Qbject/six-dot-bot/docs/api-reference.md

 - `deleteSelectedPages()`: Prompts the user to confirm the deletion of selected pages and proceeds with the deletion from the database upon confirmation.
 - `addNewPage()`: Adds a page item to the list of user pages using the provided page data.

+#### `BlockEditorActivity` Interface

+Read-only properties:
+- `targetBlock`: A reference the instance of the block that is edited by this activity.

+Methods:
+- `apply()`: Causes the editing block to apply the settings entered by the user.

 #### `ActivityRouter` Interface

 Read-only properties: